logicalparadox/electron/README.md

 argv.param('o', 'out');      // 'saved.min.js'
 ```

-Recommend reading the "Argument Parsing" section of the
+Recommend reading the "Argument Parsing Utility" section of the
 [documentation](http://alogicalpardox.com/electron)
 to learn about the methodologies and specifics of each of the helpers.